AnteronGitHub/sparse/README.md

 ### All-In-One

-To test that the program was installed correctly, run the infernce suite with an unsplit model with the following
+To test that the program was installed correctly, run the inference suite with an unsplit model with the following
 command:

 ```